Harmades/harmades.github.io/src/content/posts/csharp-interface.md

 The Java code looks a lot nicer to me, because I don't like having to tell the compiler that I know more things (downcasting).

 C# interface specifies that method signatures must match, otherwise the compiler throws an error to your face.
+This behaviour is explained in the C# specification.
+If you've never seen it, go check it out !
+If you're curious about the language, it really is an interesting document.
+Interface method implementations behaviour are described as following :

+> For purposes of interface mapping, a class member A matches an interface member B when:
+> * A and B are methods, and the name, type, and formal parameter lists of A and B are identical.

 But the Java compiler is happy, which means I've successfully implemented the interface with my ```ACloneable``` class.
+TODO : quote Java spec

 I'm mainly programming in C# right now.
 Am I stuck with downcasting every single time I want to clone, or encounter similar cases ?
 No. There's a workaround with explicit interface implementation.